felimomo/Walleye-Revised-Paper/fisheries.md

 Here we describe the three classes of HCRs we consider in this paper.
 We refer to them interchangeably as *control rules*, *rules* or *policies* throughout.

-_**Optimal constant mortality policy.**_ In this strategy, the agent applies the same instantaneous fishing mortality rate  each year that leads to the highest long-term utility on average [@hilborn1992harvest].
+_**Optimal constant exploitation rate policy.**_ In this strategy, the agent applies the same instantaneous fishing exploitation rate  rate  each year that leads to the highest long-term utility on average [@hilborn1992harvest].
-In the case where utility is equal to yield, the optimal constant mortality is equal to the MSY fishing mortality, $F_{MSY}$.
+In the case where utility is equal to yield, the optimal constant exploitation rate is equal to the MSY fishing exploitation rate, $F_{MSY}$.
 Because of this, we will refer to this control rule as *FMSY* for conciseness.

-_**Precautionary policies.**_ A piece-wise linear HCR determined by three parameters: two stock biomass reference points $X_1$, $X_2$, and the fishing mortality at high stock biomass, $Y_2$.
+_**Precautionary policies.**_ A piece-wise linear HCR determined by three parameters: two stock biomass reference points $X_1$, $X_2$, and the fishing exploitation rate at high stock biomass, $Y_2$.
 The HCR is given by the following equations:
 \begin{alignat}{2}
 F_t &= 0, \quad && \text{for } B_{survey}(t) < X_1,\\
 F_t &= \frac{B_{survey}(t) - X_1}{X_2 - X_1}\times Y_2,